SciKit-Surgery/scikit-surgerytutorial02/doc/05_StartCoding.rst

       return distance_from_centre - radius

-Note that there are two functions, the first FitSphere_LeastSquares is what we expect the user to call, once we publish this module, anyone should be able to download and fit a sphere to their point set by calling this function with the appropriate parameters.
+Note that there are two functions, the first FitSphere_LeastSquares is what we expect the user to call, once we publish this module, anyone should be able to download your library and and fit a sphere to their points by calling this function with the appropriate parameters.
 We have added a "docstring" under the function definition to tell the user what parameters are required and what the functions return value will be.
 If you want people to use your code this is important.